-With the Affordable Art Fair in Stockholm running from October 10-13th, Singulart presents you with the best art the city has to offer.
 Known for their green spaces and innovative design principles, Sweden is minimalist, cozy, and quirky, and offers the same variety in their art and culture.
 From cutting edge modern art, to 17th century sailing ships and traditional Scandinavian alcohol, there really is a museum for everyone.
 And yes, ABBA lovers, worry no more- what would Stockholm be without a museum devoted to their legendary pop icons?
-Come visit Singulart at Booth F2 at the fair and then continue a one of a kind Scandinavian journey through these five museums.
+Come with Singulart on a one of a kind Scandinavian journey through these five museums.

 For modern art lovers, discover one of the best modern art museums in Scandinavia at Modern Museet.
 Here you can find classics like Picasso, Dali, and Matisse, as well as contemporary Swedish artists and hip temporary exhibitions.
 Enjoy their lecture series, thought-provoking tours, and a free ‘language café’ every Tuesday night to learn how to speak like a local.